simketejong/Pebble_GolfSwing/README.md

 - Line up putting golf club just behind the golfball, wait for few seconds (registring impact possition).
 - Do the swing and hold at final possition.
 - Pebble vibrates twice that recording is completed.
+- Is sends your current GPS possition and your dat to web site for processing.